 In front of a standing-room-only crowd, Cal Lutheran had Calvin completely on its heels through sets one and two, digging up every attack and finding the seams in Calvin’s defense.

 During the 10-minute intermission between sets two and three, not a word about volleyball was spoken inside the Calvin locker room for nearly six minutes.
-Instead they focused on fun word games to help loosen the mood.
-Then Warners gave a quick and direct speech.

 “I told our team that we’ve been in this situation before and had the momentum flipped and you can do the same and flip it back,” said Warners.
 “It sounds so cliché but to stay in the moment and just to play for each point is so crucial.
 Our backs were to the wall but we had been in that situation before, and we believed we could do it.”